Ourinvest/common-http/README.md

 While in the responses file there are methods defined to be used in the api routes, the other two contains definitions for the OpenAPI document generation.

-- In the <o> schemas.py </o> file it is defined the structure of the possible responses, always thinking in a JSONResponse method;
+- In the schemas.py file it is defined the structure of the possible responses, always thinking in a JSONResponse method;

-- In the <o> definitions.py </o> there are dictionaries describing possible responses codes for each type of request [GET, POST, PUT, DELETE] and its definitions.
+- In the definitions.py there are dictionaries describing possible responses codes for each type of request [GET, POST, PUT, DELETE] and its definitions.
 ---
 ## Usage
 #### Submodule